thu-coai/ComplexBench/README.md

 All data of ComplexBench is placed in `data/data_final.json` .
 The entire dataset is organized in the format of a list, where each element of the list is an instance of the dataset.
 The format of an instance is as follows.

 - `main_id` (integer): A unique identifier for the instance.
+- `group` (string): The task group identifier for The Coherent Test for Selection (Section 5.2.3).
+Applicable only in instructions that contain Selection.
+- `idx_in_group` (integer): Number of the instruction in the task group.
+Applicable only in instructions that contain Selection.
 - `instruction` (string): The actual instruction.
 - `instruction_en` (string): The actual instruction (English translation).
 - `task_types` (string): The task type of the instruction.